Violetta Zironi

 Violetta Zironi (born 5 April 1995) is an Italian singer-songwriter and actress.

 In 2013, she took part in season 7 of the Italian version of The X Factor with her ukulele which soon became her signature instrument.
 She reached the final and finished third.
 She debuted with her EP Dimmi che non passa, containing her debut single "Dimmi che non passa".

 In 2020, she starred in the Netflix's original film Rose Island, directed by Sydney Sibilia.

 Biography

 Early years

 Violetta Zironi is born in Correggio, Emilia Romagna, to comic book artist and screenwriter Giuseppe Zironi, who worked for Walt Disney Italia, RAI and Mediaset, and municipal clerk Annalisa Sansone.
-She was first introduced to music at age of three, when she joined a local children's choir, before starting taking piano lessons.
+She was first introduced to music aged three, when she joined a local children's choir, before starting taking piano lessons.

 Violetta started performing live in her early teens, singing and playing guitar, often accompanied by her father Giuseppe on harmonica and by Oscar Abelli on drums, touring in local festivals and clubs.
 In 2012, she met ukulele player Luca "Jontom" Tomassini, who introduced Violetta to this instrument.
 They performed together at the 2012 YOUkulele Festival in Rome, and Jontom wanted Violetta as a guest on his EP Likelike Highway, released by the independent label Insomnia Records.